 Because the price per Common Share being offered is substantially higher than our net tangible book value per Common Share, you will suffer substantial dilution in the net tangible book value of any Common Share you purchase in this offering.
-After giving effect to the sale by us of Common Shares in this offering, based on an assumed public offering price of US\$4.348 per Unit, which is the last reported sale price of our Common Shares on the OTCQB on May 5, 2022 and a price per pre-funded unit equal to the price per Unit being sold to the public in this offering, minus \$0.0001 and after deducting underwriter's discount and commission and offering expenses payable by us, our as adjusted net tangible book value of our Common Shares would be approximately \$0.64 per Common Share as of February 28, 2022.
-If you purchased Common Shares in this offering, you will suffer immediate and substantial dilution of our as adjusted net tangible book value of approximately \$2.66 (US\$2.07) per Common Share.
+After giving effect to the sale by us of Common Shares in this offering, based on an assumed public offering price of US\$4.125 per Unit and a price per pre-funded unit equal to the price per Unit being sold to the public in this offering, minus \$0.0001 and after deducting underwriter's discount and commission and offering expenses payable by us, our as adjusted net tangible book value of our Common Shares would be approximately \$0.64 per Common Share as of February 28, 2022.
+If you purchased Common Shares in this offering, you will suffer immediate and substantial dilution of our as adjusted net tangible book value of approximately \$2.45 (US\$1.91) per Common Share.
 To the extent outstanding options or warrants are exercised, you will incur further dilution.
 See "Dilution" for a more detailed discussion of the dilution you will incur in connection with this offering.